catzoo/ip_bot/README.md

 # ip_bot
- This bot is used for regularly checking if the IP changed then sends the new IP in discord.
+ This bot is used for regularly checking if the public IP changed then sends the new IP in discord.
 This uses webhooks to send ip updates to discord.
+ When this bot check the public ip, it will use http://ipinfo.io/ip to receive the IP from.

+ ##Configuration

  To use this bot.
 Create a local ``.env`` file with the values: